renatolinsdigital/python-quickstart/README.md

 d.
 After installation, open the terminal (Command Prompt on Windows, Terminal on macOS and Linux) and type `python --version` to verify if Python was installed correctly and which version is being run.

 By now, we can run Python directly from the command line by using the python command.
 This opens the Python interpreter, indicated by the `>>>` prompt.
 From here, we can execute Python commands.
 For example, typing `2 + 3` will display `5` in the terminal.
-To exit the Python interpreter, we can type `exit()` or press Ctrl + Z followed by ENTER.
+To exit the Python interpreter, we can type `ex()` or press Ctrl + Z followed by ENTER.

 2. __Installing Visual Studio Code and Essential Plugins for Python Development__